tallguyjenks/DevLog/DevLog/r.(.2022.01.26.dockerfile-tutorial-by-example-basics-and-best-practices-2018.md

 MAINTAINER Bryan Jenks bryan@bryanjenks.dev
 ```

-- When you build your docker image from a docker file with [[s.containers.docker.cmd.build]] each command in the file create a new image and the layers are plastered on top, but each layer is cached so when you change things iteratively, only the changed items onward get re-ran.
+- When you build your docker image from a docker file with [[s.iac.containers.docker.cmd.build]] each command in the file create a new image and the layers are plastered on top, but each layer is cached so when you change things iteratively, only the changed items onward get re-ran.
 Essentially lazy loading.